WasatchPhotonics/ENLIGHTEN/docs/PLUGINS.md

 - EnlightenPlugin.EnlightenPluginBase

-EnlightenPlugin is a single Python file stored in pluginExamples in the source distribution, and installed to EnlightenSpectra/plugins on Windows.
+EnlightenPlugin is a single Python file stored in plugins in the source distribution, and installed to EnlightenSpectra/plugins on Windows.

 ## Internal